Classic Green Bean Casserole

 FAQ

-- Can I use canned or frozen green beans?
+- Can I use canned green beans instead of fresh?

 Serving Suggestions